 Such emergencies include release of chemicals, flooding, radiation and radio-activity incidents, coastal oil pollution, widespread food poisoning, evacuation and rest centres.

 After the emergency

 The work of the Council does not stop when the emergency services leave.
 We are involved in the clear-up operation and the rebuilding of the community.
 The provision of care and assistance to those affected can continue for weeks and months.

 We also ensure that vital services are maintained during the emergency and that the community can be returned to normality as soon as possible.
 Persons evacuated from their properties will be offered short-term welfare facilities with the Council in one of our designated rest centres across the borough.

-For further information on preparedness and resilience contact the Council's Emergency Planning Officer, Jenny Jones. email@example.com or tel: 01695 585182 or visit the Lancashire Resilience Forum (external link) website where you will find lots of advice on preparedness and the Civil Contingencies Act 2004.
+For further information on preparedness and resilience please download the Preparing for Emergencies in Lancashire guide (2mb, PDF) or visit the stay in the know (external link) website where you will find lots of advice on preparedness and the Civil Contingencies Act 2004.

 A Major Emergency Response Officer is on call 24 hours a day for the Council and can be contacted on 01695 577177.
 If the emergency is out of office hours, listen to the recorded message and follow the information given about what to do in an emergency.

 What would you do to keep your business functioning in the event of a crisis?

 - Police: non-emergency number tel 101 Website: www.lancashire.police.uk (external link)